-Figure 3: The early (pre 2018) Ian McKinnon Cycleway (Extract Jacobs SAR 2016)

-A preliminary design was done by GHD which identified the opportunity to use part of the “Suffolk Reserve” and utilize a section of the motorway maintenance access to pass under Newton Road and to use one lane of Ian McKinnon Drive to create a two-way cycle path connecting to the cycle network at upper Queen Street.
+A preferred route selection identified the opportunity to use part of the “Suffolk Reserve” and utilize a section of the motorway maintenance access to pass under Newton Road and to use one lane of Ian McKinnon Drive to create a two-way cycle path connecting to the cycle network at Upper Queen Street.
+This route is shown in Figure 4.